CaesarLi-WantToBeAFreeMan/Calculus-notes/Pre-University Calculus/08_geometry.md

     z
     \end{pmatrix}
     $$
-* all the basic calculation rules for 2D vectors (like addition, subtraction, scalar multiplication, dot product) also apply in 3D, just with the z-component added:
+* All the basic calculation rules for 2D vectors (like addition, subtraction, scalar multiplication, dot product) also apply in 3D, just with the z-component added: